tbranyen/backbone.routemanager/README.md

 ### Synchronous filters ###

-These are most basic filter and require nothing special to use.
+These are the most basic filter and require nothing special to use.
 Just create normal functions that should be executed before a route.

 ``` javascript
 Backbone.Router.extend({